danielcornock/danielcornock.co.uk/_posts/2020-06-01-bootstrap-typescript-2-linting.md

 Linting is a tool used to ensure that we make less syntax errors and enforces consistency and syntax rules within our codebase.
 Linters usually come with an range of pre-selected options, but we are able to add to and remove from the rules as we wish.

-For this tutorial, I'll be showing you how to install `ESLint` as `TSLint` is now deprecated even for TypeScript projects, however if you would rather use `TSLint` then you can swap out this section of the tutorial for your own configuration, and skip ahead to [the next section](bootstrap-typescript-3-testing).
+For this tutorial, I'll be showing you how to install `ESLint`.
+If you would rather use `TSLint` for your own project, then you can swap out this section of the tutorial for your own configuration, and skip ahead to [the next section](bootstrap-typescript-3-testing).

 ## Installation